03:43

 Nothing to do.

-I mean,
+I mean.

-It is poetic,
+It is poetic.

 Literally,

-It's not just peeling an orange.
+It's not just peeling an orange and then You do.

 All those fruits that we have,

-They have a smell and we are familiar with that smell.
+And we are familiar with that smell.

 It's often a smell that takes us back all the way to childhood.